BergQuester/v8tr.github.io/_drafts/2018-09-24-multiple-inheritance-swift.md

 share-img: "/img/multiple-inheritance-swift-share.png"
 ---

 Although Swift does not support multiple inheritance, it offers rich API that gives possibility to simulate it.
-Let's take an in-depth look at multiple inheritance as an object-oriented concept and its implementation in Swift.
+Let's take an in-depth look at multiple inheritance and its implementation in Swift.

 <!-- ### Programming Language is Just a Tool -->